47degrees/fp-with-arrow-videos/StateT.md

 `StateT` is a datatype that is intended to handle application state in a functional way, while also allowing us to operate within the context of a different monad data type.

+^ StateT is a datatype that is intended to handle application state in a functional way, while also allowing us to operate within the context of a different monad data type.

 ---

 # StateT as a Monad Transformer

 One issue we face working with monads is that they don’t compose.

+* i.e.: trying to combine a `State<S, A>` with an `Either<E, A>` to manage state while handling errors would result in nested structures and unneeded boilerplate.
+* There's a simple solution to avoid this issue.

-For instance, if we want to handle operations in our state that can fail, a good idea would be to wrap these using the `Either` monad.
-This data type gives us a branching structure that allows us to differentiate errors (on the "left" side) and correct results (in the "right" side).
+^ One issue we face working with monads is that they don’t compose.
+For instance, imagine we want to handle a mutable state with the State monad.
+But operations on our state can fail, so we may also need to handle errors with the Either monad, that provides a branching structure allowing us to differentiate errors (on the left side) and correct results (in the right side).

-Trying to combine structures like `Either` and `State` can make your code to get really hairy.
-But there’s a simple solution, and we’re going to explain how you can use __Monad Transformers__ to alleviate this problem and avoid nested structures and unneeded boilerplate.
+Combining these two structures will result in nested structures, and we may need to work with unneeded boilerplate in order to operate with our state.
+Luckily there's a really simple solution to avoid this issue.

 ---

 # StateT :: Example

-Let's see all this with an example.
-We'll model a simple elevator, which is nothing but a `data class` containing an `Integer` specifying the number of available floors and another stating the value of the current floor:
+We'll model a simple elevator, which is nothing but a `data class` specifying the number of available floors and the current floor:

 ```kotlin
 data class Elevator(val floors: Int, val currentFloor: Int)
 ```

+^ Let's see how to deal with all this with an example.
+We'll model a simple elevator, which is nothing but a data class containing an Integer specifying the number of available floors and another stating the value of the current floor.

 ---

 # StateT :: Example

-As you would imagine, our elevator is going to be able to lift up and go down.
-We don't want it to crash on the ground nor the ceiling, so our operations will support a series of errors in case we ask it to go beyond its upper or lower limits.
+Our elevator is going to be able to lift up and go down.
+These operations will support a series of errors in case we try to make it go beyond its upper or lower limits.

 ```kotlin
 sealed class ElevatorError {